 Since 1996, John Constable aka John Crow, Katy Nicholls aka Katy Kaos and members of the Friends of Crossbones network have worked to reclaim and transform Cross Bones Graveyard – from a derelict industrial works site to a world-famous shrine and garden of remembrance, a sacred place and sanctuary in the heart of the city, dedicated to ‘the outcast dead’ and to living sex workers, outcasts and other outsiders.

 From 2006 to 2013 Friends of Crossbones worked with Andy Hulme the ‘Invisible Gardener’ to create a wild guerrilla garden with shrines.
 From 2014 to 2019 Friends of Crossbones worked with Bankside Open Spaces Trust (BOST) to open a public garden of remembrance.

 To celebrate life in all in imperfection!

 We’ll continue to tend the shrines and to water the garden!
 The next phase of the garden will depend on decisions relating to the proposed development on the adjoining land.
-The developers and the site owners Transport for London (TfL) have pledged to protect Cross Bones Graveyard, to issue a lease and to enter into an agreement with Bankside Open Spaces Trust to maintain the garden.
+The developers and the site owners Transport for London (TfL) have pledged to protect Cross Bones Graveyard, to issue a lease and to enter into an agreement with BOST to maintain the garden.
 We wish BOST well in its stewardship of the the Cross Bones Graveyard, trusting that it’ll respect and be guided by the vision of a wild, DIY garden of remembrance for sex workers and other outsiders.”